Swadhisthan Chakra

 (Svadhisthananambuja-gata: [504th]: Resides in the six-petalled Svadhisthana-Chakra at the level of the sex organ.
 This name means Herself resides as Fire in that Chakra.)

-The Swadhisthan Chakra is suspended on a chord from the Nabhi Chakra, and moves around the Void area.
-When the Kundalini rises, it passes into the Nabhi Chakra first and then along the chord to enlighten the Swadhisthan before returning to the Nabhi Chakra to continue the journey to the crown of the head.
+The Swadhisthan Chakra is suspended on a cord from the Nabhi Chakra, and moves around the Void area.
+When the Kundalini rises, She passes into the Nabhi Chakra first and then along the cord to enlighten the Swadhisthan before returning to the Nabhi Chakra to continue the journey to the crown of the head.

-In the course of evolution, humans translated his need for shelter and security into the building of homes.
-As his sense of aesthetics developed he continued to improve on these forms of shelter (until eventually architecture came about).
-This creativity evolved into abstract form, where he could imagine, project and create an image which had no previous counterpart.
+In the course of evolution, humans translated their need for shelter and security into the building of homes.
+As this sense of aesthetics developed they continued to improve on these forms of shelter (until eventually architecture came about).
+This creativity evolved into abstract form, where they could imagine, project and create an image which had no previous counterpart.
 From this burgeoning aestheticism came the creative arts.

 QUALITY